gulnaz-bakinova/ai-lms-hr-onboarding-platform-lovable-gemini/README.md

 ## How It Works

-1. **New candidate** — receives access to the values test and AI personality profile
+1. **New candidate** — receives access to the assessment test; based on the results, an AI personality profile is automatically generated
 2. **Candidate profiling** — 25 questions answered in the app
 3. **AI Candidate Portrait** — Gemini generates a full psychometric profile with archetype, SWOT, cultural fit %, and role recommendations for management
-4. **Access granted** — candidate becomes an intern and gets access to the full LMS
+4. **Access granted** — if the candidate is a good fit based on the test results, management unlocks full LMS access and they become an intern
-5. **Theory** — structured lessons across 3 courses, delivered in swipeable stories format
+5. **Theory** — structured lessons across 3 courses
 6. **Tests & Exams** — quizzes unlock after theory; open-ended exams graded by AI in real time
 7. **Next module** — unlocks only after passing current exam; 24h cooldown on failed attempts
-8. **AI Learning Report** — after completing all modules, admin generates a full AI analysis: strengths, weak zones, exam history with results, recommendations
+8. **AI Learning Report** — at any point during the training, an administrator can generate a full analysis of the intern: strengths, weak areas, exam history, and recommendations
 9. **Hiring decision** — management uses the portrait + report together to decide role, position, and growth path

 ---